bartwojcik/easygoing/README.md

 # Easygoing - a simple, easy and secure (but still experimental) personal blog.
 ## TODOs:
-- Automate deploy.
-  - automatically add first (random or user-set password!) user
-  - Ensure certbot runs so that certificate can update automatically (saved on a volume).
+- Verify certbot runs so that certificate can update automatically (saved on a volume).
-- Ensure robots.txt is present and site can be crawled (should this be a setting?).
-- Simple file upload (same as image?) service (do not use DB).
+- Simple file upload (same as image?) service.
 - Configurable background (option to upload image(s)?).
 - Configurable styles option (bootstrap css?) (with option to upload css?).
 - Customize bootstrap?